Oklahoma executes Michael Dewayne Smith, convicted of killing 2 people in 2002

 A man convicted of killing two people in Oklahoma more than two decades ago was executed Thursday, marking the state's first execution of the year.
 Michael Dewayne Smith received a lethal injection at the Oklahoma State Penitentiary in McAlester and was pronounced dead at 10:20 a.m., the Department of Corrections confirmed to CBS News.

-The execution came after the state's controversial decision to restore capital punishment in 2021 after bungled executions called its protocols into question.
+The execution followed the state's controversial decision to restore capital punishment in 2021 after bungled executions called its protocols into question.

+When asked if he had any last words, Smith responded, "Nah, I'm good," according to the Associated Press.

 Smith, 41, was sentenced to death in Oklahoma after his convictions two decades ago in the murders of Janet Moore, a 41-year-old mother, and Sharath Pulluru, a 22-year-old store clerk.
 The shootings that killed them were carried out separately on Feb.
 22, 2002, while Smith was already on the run in the wake of a prior killing, authorities have said.